 Stanford has asked applicants to respond to the same two questions it has asked the past several years, maintaining the 1,050 word limit from last year, with the recommendation of using 650 words for Essay A and 400 for Essay B. An optional essay regarding candidate’s impact is also included in the application and Clear Admit encourages applicants to address it.

 Stanford GSB Essays & Analysis 2022-2023

-Let’s take a closer look at each of Stanford’s essays.
+Let’s take a closer look at each of the Stanford GSB essays.

 What matters most to you, and why?
 (Suggested Word Count: 650 words)